 Depending on your needs and reasons for outsourcing, there are four major services that you might want to consider:

-3. Custom solution development helps companies tackle specific technical challenges, modernize existing systems, or address specific business needs.
+3. Custom solution development helps companies tackle technical challenges, modernize existing systems, or address specific business needs.

-4. Technology consulting is the way to address complex business problems that seem to have no clear immediate solution.
+4. Technology consulting is the way to address complex business problems that seem to have no clear, immediate solution.

 Afterword